oui-team/bcm-data-engineer-interview/README.INTERMEDIATE.md

 In the whole exercise we assume all trips are for one passenger, that's why it's not part of the parameters.

+As described in the Key Points sections: **We would be looking at your code the same way we would be looking at production code.**

 # Context

 The inventory is maintained by two providers: